Winix 5300-2 Review: The Best Air Purifier under 130?

 5 - 70+ W

-Similar to 5300, Winix 5300-2 with True HEPA filter, PlasmaWave, and odor reducing carbon filter generate 27.8 - 60+ dB noise level.
-The combined filtration noise is silent when operating in low, medium speed, and bearable noise at higher speed.
-For perfect sleep at night, Sleep mode is just a click away.
-As for power consumption, Winix 5300-2 air purifier is ENERGY STAR rated as one would expect.
+Winix 5300-2 generate a modest 27.8 - 60+ dB noise level.
+Generally silent in low, medium speed, and bearable noise at Turbo speed.
+For an uninterrupted sleep at night, Sleep mode is just a click away.
+As for power consumption, the air purifier is ENERGY STAR rated as one would expect.
 However, there is a slight increase in energy usage at 5 - 70+ watts.
-Still reasonable for its airflow capacity, therefore Auto mode and the constant speed you are operating in play an important role.
+Still reasonable for its airflow capacity and Auto mode play a key role in energy management.